 The medical college in question, run by Prasad Education Trust, had approached the supreme court earlier this year in a case which was heard by a bench of Misra, justice Amitava Roy, and justice AM Khanwilkar.
 It cannot be missed that both justices Roy and Khanwilkar were also on the “constitution bench” that Misra set up on Friday.

 It is true that the names of Misra or his two colleagues on the bench are not mentioned in the first information report (FIR) filed by the CBI.
-But we must remember that according to the judgement of the supreme court of No complaint can be made against a supreme court judge without the written permission of the CJI.
-India in K Veeraswami vs Union of India, no complaint can be made against a judge of the supreme court without the written permission of the chief justice of India, and if the complaint is about the chief justice of India, then permission has to be obtained from such judge or judges of the supreme court as the union government sees fit.
+But we must remember that according to the judgement of the supreme court of India in K Veeraswami vs Union of India, no complaint can be made against a judge of the supreme court without the written permission of the chief justice of India, and if the complaint is about the chief justice of India, then permission has to be obtained from such judge or judges of the supreme court as the union government sees fit.
 The CBI thus could not, by itself, have named any supreme court judge in the FIR, without the government taking the requisite permissions.